 Ivation’s Portable Outdoor Shower is the epitome of what a pump shower should be: simple, relatively inexpensive, and easy to use.
 Just grab a bucket, drop the included pump inside, and turn it on.
 Now you’ve got a camp shower.

-As pump-style showers lack a reservoir, it’s imperative that you have a hose that’s long enough to reach whichever water source you’re going to use.
-The Ivation shower has a six and a half foot hose between the showerhead and the pump unit, so it’s fairly easy to drop the pump in a bucket and have plenty of flexibility with the head.
+As pump-style showers lack a reservoir, you must have a hose that’s long enough to reach whichever water source you’re going to use.
+The Ivation shower has a six-and-a-half-foot hose between the showerhead and the pump unit, so it’s fairly easy to drop the pump in a bucket and have plenty of flexibility with the head.

-The Ivation is both more costly and more complex compared to solar showers but is a good alternative for campers wanting a little more water pressure.
+The Ivation is both more costly and complex than solar showers but is a good alternative for campers wanting a little more water pressure.
 It’s light enough it could be carried on a backpacking trip so long as you’re near a lake or you carry a collapsible bucket that could be used as a reservoir.

 KEDSUM’s pump shower is in a similar vein as the Ivation, a battery-powered pump attached to a hose, with a few variations.
 It provides excellent water pressure, with a flow rate of about one gallon/minute.
 That’s less than your home shower but 50% better than your average solar shower.

 One of the best things about the KEDSUM Portable Shower is that it comes with two 2200 mAh lithium batteries.
 That’s twice the capacity of the Ivation, and you can keep one battery charging while you’re showering, so there’s always a fully charged one ready to go.